-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) MM16 95 Policy SD5 Policy SD5 Flood RiskThe Council will follow a sequential approach to the management of flood risk.
+Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) MM15 95 Policy SD5 Policy SD5 Flood Risk The Council will follow a sequential approach to the management of flood risk.
 New development will be guided to the areas with the lowest risk of current and future flooding where this is viable and compatible with other polices aimed at achieving a sustainable pattern of development.
-The development of sites within areas at greater risk of flooding will only be considered where they are deemed acceptable due to national or other policies or material considerations.All applicable development must be subject to a site-specific flood risk assessment which demonstrates that the development has been designed to be flood resilient and resistant and safe for its users for the lifetime of the development; in accordance with NPPF Policy.
-In addition, schemes in flood risk areas should demonstrate how the sequential approach has been used to locate the most vulnerable parts of the development in the areas of lowest flood Environment Agency EA and the Lead Local Flood Authority LLFA.
+The development of sites within areas at greater risk of flooding will only be considered where they are deemed acceptable due to national or other policies or material considerations.
+All applicable development must be subject to a site-specific flood risk assessment which demonstrates that the development has been designed to be flood resilient and resistant and safe for its users for the lifetime of the development; in accordance with NPPF Policy.
+In addition, schemes in flood risk areas should demonstrate how the sequential approach has been used to locate the most vulnerable parts of the development in the areas of lowest flood risk.
+Where development sites are located in flood risk areas and/or affected by the presence of watercourses, the Council expects developers to undertake early discussions with the Environment Agency and the Lead Local Flood Authority.
 Where a watercourse is present on a development site, applicants will be expected to take opportunities to undertake river restoration and enhance natural river corridors where appropriate, in line with the Water Framework Directive, and to make space for water.
 The culverting of any watercourse will not normally be permitted and development should, wherever possible, open up any culverted watercourses to increase flood water storage and create a green corridor.
 More generally the Council will support the identification and implementation of natural flood management measures that will contribute towards delivering a reduction in local and catchment-wide flood risk and impacts of climate change and other multiple benefits.
-All applicable developments should incorporate sustainable drainage measures (SuDS) to reduce the risk of flooding from surface water runoff and contribute to on-site flood alleviation, as well as contributing to wider Council objectives such as its emerging Green infrastructure Network; to enhancing biodiversity and recreation opportunities; landscape character etc. Developers should undertake early discussions with the Lead Local Flood Risk Authority LLFA
+All applicable developments should incorporate sustainable drainage measures (SuDS) to reduce the risk of flooding from surface water runoff and contribute to on-site flood alleviation, as well as contributing to wider Council objectives such as its emerging Green infrastructure Network; to enhancing biodiversity and recreation opportunities; landscape character etc. Developers should undertake early discussions with the Lead Local Flood Risk Authority LLFA to ensure that SuDs can be fully integrated into the final development layout.